whilo/ecdts/README.md

 ## Usage

 [![Clojars Project](http://clojars.org/es.topiq/ecdts/latest-version.svg)](http://clojars.org/es.topiq/ecdts)

+The general idea is that you create a thread-local version of a datatype for each of you threads and a global version with which you merge in the desired intervals.

 Example benchmark for the counter.
 You always have a global version, similar to a Clojure atom, which you merge into from time to time.
 The